floreslg/practice/README.md

 - `defaultArgs.cpp`: example of a function with default arguments.
 - `stlIterator.cpp`: use stl iterator and prev and next methods.
 - `integerStorage.cpp`: check integer size with common prefix.
+- `structureCopy.cpp`: example of deep and shallow structure copy.